String amplitudes and mutual information in confining backgrounds: the partonic behavior: String scattering amplitude in confining backgrounds

-Its behavior versus the Mandelstam variable $s$ in confining holographic backgrounds such as Witten-QCD has been shown in \cite{Bianchi:2021sug}.
-The specific confining backgrounds considered there include the hard wall model, soft wall model and Witten's QCD model, showing the same singularity patterns as the EE and MI as shown in figure \ref{fig:Aalpha22} here.
+In \cite{Bianchi:2021sug}, the behavior of $\mathcal{A}_{10}$ versus the Mandelstam variable $s$ in confining holographic backgrounds such as Witten-QCD has been shown.
+The specific confining backgrounds considered there included hard-wall, soft-wall, and Witten-QCD models, showing similar singularity patterns to entanglement entropy and mutual information, as shown in figure \ref{fig:Aalpha22}.
 Then, using the relations \ref{eq:A4rel1} and \ref{eq:A4rel2}, $\mathcal{A}_{10}$ can be integrated and the scattering amplitude in $4d$ can be derived.
-The results for different values of $\theta$ are shown in figure \ref{fig:SakaiDc2}, as for our main figure, which should be compared with those of $D_c$ for our various confining models.
+As for our main figure, the behavior of $\text{Re} \lbrack \mathcal{A}_4 \rbrack$ for different values of $\theta$ is shown in figure \ref{fig:SakaiDc2}, which should be compared with the behavior of $D_c$ in various confining backgrounds.

-The reason for the peculiar behavior in generating singularities in the form of branch cuts at low energies, is the dependence of the string tension on the holographic radial coordinate.
-In their work, one could see that in $10d$ or $11d$ geometries, the amplitude drops faster compared to lower $d$ geometries, which is similar to the smoothing out of the singularities in the mixed-correlation measures in higher dimensions.
+The reason for such peculiar behaviors in generating these singularities in the form of the branch cuts at low energies is the dependence of the string tension on the holographic radial coordinate.
+It can be noted that in $10d$ or $11d$ geometries, the amplitudes drop faster compared to lower $d$ geometries, which is similar to the flattening of singularities in the mixed-correlation measures in higher dimensions.

-The connections between $s$ and $\theta$ have also been further investigated in figure \ref{fig:stheta}.
-Note that, there, $0 <\theta < 9\pi$, where 10 branch cuts can be observed.
+The connections between $s$ and $\theta$ have been further explored in figure \ref{fig:stheta} as in the interval of $0 <\theta < 3\pi$, nearly four branch cuts, and in the interval of $0 <\theta < 6\pi$, nearly seven branch cuts can be found.
+Owing to the fact that the geometry is $10d$, we are allowed to consider such values for the angle $\theta$ as we are considering scattering from highly excited strings in $10d$.
+Since we can consider bigger spins in the structures of chaotic and excited strings and specifically as we consider higher dimensions, it would be necessary for $\theta$ to take bigger values than $2\pi$.
 In general, with the upper bound of $n \pi$, $n+1$ branch cuts would be present.
-Also, it can be seen that for bigger $s$, the branch cuts become dispersed, which is also the case for mixed correlation quantum information measures such as mutual information and $D_c$.
+Also, it can be seen that for bigger $s$, the branch cuts become dispersed, which is also the case for the mixed-correlation quantum information measures such as mutual information and $D_c$.